Find Grad Schools

 10 Yearly Graduations

 The 4th most popular school in the country for nanotech majors who are seeking their master's degree is Rice University.
 Each year, around 7,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $52,070 per year, while in-state graduate students, on average, pay $49,279 per year.
-For the 2020-2021 academic year, 10 master's degrees were handed out to nanotech majors at Rice.
+The average in-state tuition for full-time undergraduates is $54,100 per year, while in-state graduate students, on average, pay $51,634 per year.
+During the most recent year for which we have data, 10 people received their master's degree in nanotech from Rice.

 #5